DES Circular 0013/2016

 Happy School Week, Healthy Eating Initiatives, Mindfulness Monday, Quote of the Week, Achievements Assembly including compliments box, Class Buddies, Global Citizenship work, Forest Learning initiatives, Internet Safety workshops, vegetable growing/outdoor development work, Active Schools initiatives throughout the year, playground projects, partnership with parents for numerous projects, participation in Heritage in Schools events, DLRCC events, local library events.

-We have an active Student Council, ICT committee, Anti-Bullying Ambassadors Team, Green Team and Green School Ambassadors Team to give pupils a voice and develop a sense of ownership of and responsibility for their school.
+We have an Active Committee, a Student Council, ICT committee, Anti-Bullying Ambassadors Team, Green Team and Green School Ambassadors Team to give pupils a voice and develop a sense of ownership of and responsibility for their school.

-Achievements – Green Flags; Litter and Waste, Energy, Water, Travel, Biodiversity.
-Working towards Global Citizenship, Litter and Waste.
+Achievements – Green Flags; Litter and Waste, Energy, Water, Travel, Biodiversity, Global Citizenship, Litter and Waste, Active School.
 Digital School of Distinction Award.
 European Blue Star Award.

 The school has a policy of not giving sweets as rewards.
 Internal motivation is actively encouraged and children are encouraged to learn at their own pace.
 Children are equally valued as members of the class irrespective of their rate of development.